cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

 - Fails to enter VR mode.

 ### GRIP
-- On entering VR mode, the following XRizer error appears and botth it and the game crash: `src/system.rs:209:9: not yet implemented`
+- On entering VR mode, the following XRizer error appears: `src/system.rs:209:9: not yet implemented`
 - Some extra notes:
     - HMD view only.
 Requires a standard controller/wheel.
     - Splash screens are displayed on the desktop, but once in the game menus it switches to VR.